Special Recruiting Opportunities

 Diversity in Publishing Internship – LEE & LOW BOOKS

 In response to the lack of diversity among publishing professionals, LEE & LOW BOOKS has established the Diversity in Publishing Internship for students from diverse backgrounds.
 Interns will provide support primarily for the Marketing & Publicity department but may work on cross-departmental projects as well.
 Interns will learn what it takes to market and publicize books, create and discover niche markets, and spread the word about our unique mission to publish children’s books that all children can enjoy.
 In a small company you will gain a wide exposure to the world of independent publishing for children.

 We Need Diverse Books created the WNDB Internship Program, providing grants to students from diverse backgrounds (people of color, people with disabilities, people from the LGBTQIA+ community, and other underrepresented groups) who wish to pursue a career in the publishing industry, specifically in children’s literature.

 The Boston Lawyers Group

 The Boston Lawyers Group offers a Sumer Internship Program.
 Interns work in law firms, government agencies or corporate legal departments from June – August.
 They also participate in fun and interactive professional development workshops, tour Boston area law schools and observe a live court trial.
-The application is due February 8, 2018.
+The application is due in February.